 I found this useful site https://www.bpmdatabase.com, which is a list of thousands of songs & their metronome marks.
 On that site, you can look at all the songs by, say, Paul McCartney and choose the song you know best at a particular tempo, then come up with a way of memorising the tempo.
-For example, it’d be great if ‘When I’m 64’ was actually 64 BPM.
-But it isn’t, so forget that.
+For example, it’d be great if ‘When I’m 64’ was actually 64 BPM, or Dolly Parton’s 9 to 5 was 95 BPM [so close!!]… But they aren’t, so forget that.
 But you get the idea, eh?

 The Best Band In The World